jglasovic/venv-lsp.nvim/README.md

 - **Neovim** 0.8 or newer (Zero-config for 0.11+)
 - **Python** 3.7+
+- For Neovim < 0.11: [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) is required
-- For automatic venv detection: at least one supported Python venv manager (`poetry` or `pyenv`)
+- At least one supported Python language server (`pyright`, `basedpyright`, or `pyrefly`) must be installed
-  *(Alternatively, you can manually set root dir and venv path mappings via command — no supported venv manager required for manual setup.)*
+- For automatic venv detection: at least one supported Python venv manager (`poetry` or `pyenv`) *(Alternatively, you can manually set root dir and venv path mappings via command — no supported venv manager required for manual venv setup.)*

 ## Features